terintealexandrin18/p1ebike/README.md

   - Used to review the code, test its responsiveness, and make any necessary adjustments in real time.

 - Responsiveness
-  - [Am I Responsive?](https://ui.dev/amiresponsive) - Used to ensure that the design remained responsive throughout the process and to create mockup images for use.
+  - [Am I Responsive?](https://ui.dev/amiresponsive) - Used to ensure that the design remained responsive throughout the process and to create mock-up images for use.
-  - [Chrome DevTools](https://developer.chrome.com/docs/devtools) - Utilized for testing the responsiveness of the devices accessible through devtools.
+  - [Chrome DevTools](https://developer.chrome.com/docs/devtools) - Utilized for testing the responsiveness of the devices accessible through DevTools.

 ### Manual Testing